 Have you observed something about the Champaign-Urbana Mass Transit District (MTD) that doesn't seem right?
 We want to know.
 As part of MTD's commitment to accountability to the taxpayers and residents of the District, we ask that you report activities that you believe are or may result in fraud, waste, or abuse, or significant violations of MTD policies, regulations, or rules.
 Please help us by reporting fraud, waste, and abuse by MTD employees, or on MTD vehicles or properties, below.

-What are fraud, waste, and abuse?
+What is fraud, waste, and abuse?

 Fraud, for purposes of this reporting process, is an intentional act of deceit or dishonesty, or misrepresentation of a material fact, by which a benefit is obtained for the District, or where a benefit is obtained because of an individual's duties or functions within the District.
 Fraud may also be made by an omission or purposeful failure to state material facts, when nondisclosure makes other statements misleading.
 Fraud can take many forms, such as bribery, forgery, theft, corruption, conspiracy, misappropriation of funds or resources, false representation, concealment of material facts, and collusion.
 Fraud may also involve misuse of District time or assets, or other situations in which non-monetary benefits are obtained.
 Falsifying an invoice or travel voucher to obtain reimbursement for expenses that were not incurred, or that do not relate to MTD business, is an example of fraud.